Resolve Debt

 What is medical debt?

 Medical debt is the money you owe to a healthcare provider (or a collection agency) for receiving a medical service or product.
-While a $20 copay is technically considered a medical debt, what we’re talking about are the medical debts that are overwhelming, hard to pay off, and bring on high levels of stress.
+While a $20 copay could technically be considered a medical debt, what we’re talking about are the medical debts that are overwhelming, hard to pay off, and bring on high levels of stress.

 Medical debt forgiveness through your insurance provider